 Ski/Snowboard Big Mountain Terrain

-The resorts within the park comprise a group called the SkiBig3.
-You have Lake Louise, Banff Sunshine Village, and Mt.
-Norquay which are all fantastic and unique ski resorts.
+The resorts within Banff comprise a group called the SkiBig3.
+In that you have Lake Louise, Banff Sunshine Village, and Mt.
+Norquay, all fantastic and unique ski resorts.
 Skiing or snowboarding here is one of the best things to do in Banff in the winter, and they are open up by mid-November!

 Hike Tunnel Mountain

-Tunnel Mountain is right in the heart of Banff.
-It’s beloved by locals for its accessibility and you can hike it year-round.
-It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle.
+Tunnel Mountain is right in the heart of Banff, and one of the best winter hikes in the park.
+It’s beloved by locals for its accessibility, and you can hike it year-round.
+Tunnel may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle.

 A great thing to do for families visiting Banff in the winter is snowshoe!
 Just because there is snow on the ground doesn’t mean you can’t leave the well-trodden path.
 You might not be able to walk through the snow on foot, but a quality pair of snowshoes allow you to float across the snow.